licyril/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control system Yes.
-Git is free software by linus.
+Git is free software by linus Yes.